-Low energy availability (LEA): A state where an individual does not have enough energy available to sustain all bodily functions, and is associated with a number of health and performance decrements.
+Low energy availability (LEA): A state where an individual does not have enough energy available to sustain all bodily functions.
+LEA is associated with a number of health and performance decrements.

 Amenorrhoea: The absence of menstruation that can occur during reproductive years.
 LEA is a risk factor for amenorrhoea.

 Female Athlete Triad: A potentially serious condition which is the interplay of LEA, menstrual disturbance, and low bone mineral density.

 Relative Energy Deficiency in Sport (RED-S): A condition of LEA that can affect females and males.
 It is associated with a host of health and performance decrements.

 Follicular phase: The first phase of the menstrual cycle that occurs before ovulation.

 Luteal phase: The last phase of the menstrual cycle that occurs after ovulation.